barun-saha/rag2rich/README.md

 - chunk overlap
 - top-k

 For each such set, the average richness, $R$, is computed.
-The set with the highest value of $R$ is used as the final, optimal configuration.
-The currently used optimal values are: chunk size = 512, chunk overlap = 100, and top-k = 6.
+The set with the highest value of $R$ is used as the optimal configuration.

+The currently used RAG parameters are:
+- chunk size = 512
+- chunk overlap = 75
+- top-k = 4
+- Cohere re-ranker top-n = 3

 ## Usage